 Serving as a spiritual successor to a pair of staples in PC gaming history, namely Myst and Riven, Obduction carries on the legacy of traditional point-and-click adventure games focused on advanced puzzle-solving techniques.
 Unlike most modern adventure games, Obduction is the kind of game you'll have to take notes to complete, being hyperaware of everything in your surroundings to extract subtle hints from its environments.

 Obduction has a gripping story that you'll have to exert a lot of brainpower to get through.
 It's not a game that'll hold your hand if you get stuck.
 Au contraire!
 Obduction isn't bottlenecked by the typical UI practices of conventional video games.
-No, you just have to go for it with no instruction.
-Eventually you'll figure out what you're supposed to do to get to the next point, but until then Obduction will mock you with its wonderfully constructed 3D art and environmental narrative.
+No, you just have to go for it with no instruction at all, leaving it up to you to figure out how to get to the next point.
+Until you do, Obduction will mock you with its beautifully rendered HDR environments and Nvidia Ansel support.

 This gorgeous, underwater world was created by independent studio Bit Blot and released way back in 2007, and it absolutely still holds up.
-Think of Aquaria as a cross between the old Metroid games and the Ecco the Dolphin games in the best ways.
+Think of Aquaria as a cross between the old Metroid games and the Ecco the Dolphin games – in all the best, and most challenging, ways.

 You are Naija, a humanoid sea creature (not a mermaid!) that is exploring a new world to her after awakening from a life-long dream.
 She soon gains the ability to manipulate The Verse, a supernatural force that pervades all of Aquaria, which gradually unlocks new abilities and locations to explore.